 Includes, but is not limited to, the following:

-- Entering the classroom late or leaving the classroom prior to the end of class is considered a disruption to the learning process and should be avoided unless exceptional circumstances arise.
+- Entering the classroom late or leaving the classroom prior to the end of class may be considered a disruption to the learning environment.

 Consequences of Classroom Misconduct at GRCC

-Students who commit acts of classroom misconduct are subject to classroom and College sanctions.
-In all cases, students will have a right to use the student appeal procedure (as described below.)
+Students engaged in classroom misconduct are subject to classroom penalties and conduct sanctions.
 Withdrawal from a course does not exempt a student from any pending charges of classroom misconduct.

 - Giving a warning – an oral explanation by a College official of violation and possible consequences if misconduct continues;